Merkoba/Hue/configuration.md

 "settings_default_show_link_previews"
 >Whether links get a preview on the chat area by default.

-"settings_default_autoreveal_spoilers"
->Where spoilers should be revealed by default.

 "settings_default_message_log"
 >Whether users request the message log on load by default.